JuergenFleiss/atrain_core/README.md

 ## System requirements
-We support Windows, Debian and MacOS.
+We support Windows, Debian and MacOS (tested with M1 processors only).
 GPU transcription with NVIDIA CUDA GPUs is supported in Windows and Debian.